AmirAynede/LB2-project-Group-1/vonHeijne/README.md

 ### b.
 Training
 #### b.1 Position-Specific Weight Matrix (PSWM) Computation
-A PSWM was computed from the 15-residue fragments of positive sequences.
+A PSWM was computed from the 15-residue fragments of positive sequences using background frequencies from the SwissProt database.
+Were generated to visualize the PSWMs matrices.
+Each PSWM is a 20x15 dimentional matrix addressing residue composition for each position in the fragment of interest.
-Each position in the fragment is scored according to the log-ratio between observed amino acid frequencies and background frequencies from the SwissProt database.

 ![PSWM_round1](https://github.com/user-attachments/assets/749b1948-f408-4f5a-ab2b-bba3f1bccba1)

-**Visualization:** PSWM heatmaps were generated to visualize the positional amino acid preferences.
-Annotated log2 enrichment scores highlighted over- and under-represented residues, confirming hydrophobic enrichment and the canonical **A–X–A motif**.

 ### c.
 Validation
 #### c.1 Sequence Scoring